 Senior Tax Assistance Rebate (STAR) Program

-This statewide program refunds a portion of the property tax paid by eligible senior citizens on their primary residence.
-Homeowners would receive a tax rebate in the amount paid up to a maximum of $500.
-It is administered by the State of Nevada, Department of Health and Human Services, Aging and Disability Services Division.
-Please visit the STAR page for eligibility information, instructions and applications.
+This program is administered by the State of Nevada, Department of Health and Human Services, Aging and Disability Services Division.
+Please visit the STAR page for additional information.

 Property Tax Exemptions

 The Nevada Legislature (NRS 361) provides for property tax exemptions to individuals who meet certain criteria.
 An exemption may be applied to real property tax and personal property tax, which includes business, personal property, and manufactured housing.

 These exemptions can be used either for property taxes or for a reduction on the governmental service taxes on DMV registrations.

 The following are property tax exemptions offered by the State of Nevada.
 If you meet the specified criteria, you may apply for these exemptions through the Storey County Assessor’s Office:

 Surviving Spouse Exemption (Widow/Widower) The Surviving Spouse Exemption applies to Nevada residents and is in the amount of $1,400 assessed valuation deduction.
 Conversion into actual cash dollar savings varies depending on the tax rates - approximately $48 per year on real estate or personal property taxes.